MicrosoftDocs/cpp-docs/docs/mfc/reference/connection-maps.md

 [!code-cpp[NVC_MFCConnectionPoints#2](../../mfc/codesnippet/cpp/connection-maps_2.cpp)]

-implements a connection map, with a connection point, that calls the `IID_ISinkInterface` interface .
+implements a connection map, with a connection point, that calls the `IID_ISinkInterface` interface.

 ### Requirements